If you know how to use the verb to be, you can get by in English with only a few more verbs. Without it, you really can’t speak English at all!

 · They’ll be coming to see us next month, but they won’t be with us for very long.

-· We’ll be saying good-bye less than a week after they arrive, because they’re going to visit my sister’s and brother’s families too.
+· We’ll be saying good-bye less than a week after they arrive since they’re going to visit my sister’s family too.

 ‘Be’ is the only English verb conjugated in the past tense.
 It has two forms: ‘was’ for 1st and 3rd person singular, and ‘were’ for 2nd person (you) and plurals.
 Its past participle is ‘been.’
 So we say: